dotnet54/multivariate-measures/README.md

 ``src/main/java/dotnet54/measures/multivariate``

 ### Multivariate Elastic Ensemble (MEE)

 The main entry point for Multivariate Elastic Ensemble is the class ``MultivariateEEApp`` in the folder

 ``src/main/java/dotnet54/measures/multivariate``

+Since this close is closely related to the TS-CHIEF project (https://github.com/dotnet54/TS-CHIEF), some utility functions from the project are used in Multivariate Elastic Ensemble.
+This includes code to read ARFF, CSV or TS files, supporting math and statistical functions, and so on.

 ### Datasets